noahehall/theBookOfNoah/0current/hashicorp/consul.md

 - data plane: processes data requests
 - mTLS: mutual transport layer security
 - service mesh: connect and managet network services
+- north-south traffic: refers tot he flow of data into and out of a specific env
+- service catalog: single source of truth for available services in the service registry
+- client-side discovery: consumers are responsible for determining the access information of service instances and load balancing requests between them: query catelog > select a service > make request to service
+- server-side discovery: consumers use an intermediary to query the catalog and make requests: query consul > consul queries the catelog > consul load balances requests to service instances
+  - dont be fooled: consul + something like haproxy (it uses envoy) is still the best in class architecture

 ## basics